nooodles-ahh/video_services/README.md

 # Source 2013 Webm Video Services

-A work in progress drop in replacement for Source 2013's video services with webm support, originally created for Hunt Down the Freeman.
+A work in progress drop-in replacement for Source SDK 2013's video services.
 Supports VP8 and VP9 video, and Vorbis and Opus audio.
-Based on [libsimplewebm](https://github.com/zaps166/libsimplewebm) and [AVI Materials for Source](https://developer.valvesoftware.com/wiki/AVI_Materials) with a few glances at [Godot's Webm playback](https://github.com/godotengine/godot/blob/b1f5cee7d9a1f509ef8990f3b8405c74e83a20cc/modules/webm/video_stream_webm.cpp) (as that used libsimplewebm).
+Based on [libsimplewebm](https://github.com/zaps166/libsimplewebm), [AVI Materials for Source](https://developer.valvesoftware.com/wiki/AVI_Materials) and [Godot's Webm playback](https://github.com/godotengine/godot/blob/b1f5cee7d9a1f509ef8990f3b8405c74e83a20cc/modules/webm/video_stream_webm.cpp)

-This is intended for standalone Source engine mods released on Steam, and not those requiring the seperate installation of the Source SDK base.
-It is possible to get video working after the client is loaded for sourcemods, but you won't have sound playback.
+This is intended for standalone Source engine mods released on Steam but can be used in a more limited capcity with sourcemods.
+Sound playback on for sourcemods on Windows is doable but not without some minor modifications.

-This currently only works on Windows.
-I'll figure out Linux when I feel like it.
+Sound playback is currently only available on Windows.
+I'll figure it out for Linux when I feel like it.

 # Encoding compatible webms
-- make sure the pixel format is YUV420
+Peferably you want to be using VP9 and opus for the best results.
+Also ensure the pixel format is YUV420.
-- *TODO*
+The easiest way to encode a compatiable webm is probably to use [WebmConverter](https://argorar.github.io/WebMConverter/).
+If you're using ffmpeg make sure you include `-pix_fmt yuv420p` if you're not sure the source video is in the correct format.